Java/Spring Boot - JHipster

 FAQ

-Can the DataDome API be called via outbound proxy?
+How do I call the DataDome API via an outbound proxy?

-Note: Using the DataDome module with outbound proxy can slow down total time spent calling the DataDome API and increase timeouts.
+Using the DataDome module with an outbound proxy can slow down the request to DataDome API and increase timeouts.
 Please adjust timeout settings accordingly.